Week 2 – The Front Porch

 If you’re like me you probably don’t even know the state of your current doormat.
 This is one of those items that we see so often we don’t really see it.

 Take the time now to examine the current state of your welcome mat.
-At the very least it will most likely need to be cleaned but replace it if it frayed, torn or doesn’t clean up well.
+It will most likely need to be cleaned but replace it if it is frayed, torn, or doesn’t clean up nicely.
 This is actually one of those items where you can show off your personality a little bit.

 Day 11 – Update Front Door with a New Coat of Paint

-Doors come in all the colors of the rainbow now including yellow, blue and even violet!
+Doors come in all the rainbow colors now, including yellow, blue, and even violet!
 Now, I’m not saying to go ahead and paint your front door neon orange just to make a statement.
 But I’ve seen mundane houses become superstars with the right front door color.

-There are actually lots of paints that are made specifically for front doors and don’t require priming and are weather-resistant.
-They also come in a variety of colors so you should not have any difficulty in finding one that is complementary to your house.
+There are actually lots of paints made specifically for front doors, don’t require priming, and are weather-resistant.
+They also come in a variety of colors, so you should not have any difficulty finding one that is complementary to your house.